 Note: If SystemProductName is unknown, and related fields are unspecified, default values should be assumed as being set to MacPro6,1 data.
 The list of known products can be found in MacInfoPkg.

 6. SystemVersion

-SMBIOS: System Information (Type 1) - Version

-${\bf Description} \hbox{: Product iteration version number.
-May look like 1.1.}$
+Type: plist string Failsafe: OEM specified SMBIOS: System Information (Type 1) - Version Description: Product iteration version number.
+May look like 1.1.

 7. SystemSerialNumber